sparkflows/sparkflows-docs/docs/aws/admin-guide/emr_serverless/emrserverless-setup.rst

       .. note:: Replace ``FIRE-EXAMPLE-BUCKET`` in the policy below with the actual bucket name created in Prepare storage for EMR Serverless.
 This is a basic policy for S3 access.
 For more job runtime role examples, see Job runtime roles for Amazon EMR Serverless.

+   #.
+On the Review policy page, enter a name for your policy, such as EMRServerlessS3AndGlueAccessPolicy.

+   #.
+Refresh the Attach permissions policy page, and choose EMRServerlessS3AndGlueAccessPolicy.

+   #.
+In the Name, review, and create page, for Role name, enter a name for your role, for example, emr_serverless_role.
+To create this IAM role, choose Create role.